WIFancyPants/Git/02 Terminal Commands.md

 ### Learning Outcome
 By the end of this lesson, you will be able to
-- Use basic terminal commands to navigate files and folders on their local machine.
+- Identify in what directory the terminal currently is.
+- Nagivate between directories.
+- List items within a directory.
+- Create and remove files or directories.

 ---